wasp-lang/wasp/web/docs/data-model/entities.md

 Wasp uses the excellent [Prisma ORM](https://www.prisma.io/) to implement all database functionality and occasionally enhances it with a thin abstraction layer.
 This means that you use the `schema.prisma` file to define your database models and relationships.
 Wasp understands the Prisma schema file and picks up all the models you define there.

-In your project you'll find a `schema.prisma` file in the root directory:
+In your project, you'll find a `schema.prisma` file in the root directory:

 ```
 .